tianheg/read/books/professional-javascript-for-web-developers.md

     ``` js
     function Article() {
-      this.title = 'Hello, World'
+      this.title = "Hello, World"
-      this.author = 'opt_author'
+      this.author = "opt_author"
     }
     let a1 = new Article()
     let a2 = new Article()